RaulPPelaez/UAMMD/docs/Integrator/BrownianHydrodynamics.rst

    .. warning:: Note that the temperature is provided in units of energy.

+   .. hint:: The tolerance roughly represents the relative error in the overall computation (being 0.1 a 10% error tolerance).
+The smaller the tolerance, the more accurate the computation, but the slower the algorithm.

 The following parameters are available:

   * :cpp:`real temperature` Temperature of the solvent in units of energy.
 This is :math:`\kT` in the formulas.